Freelancing might sound like the perfect introvert job, but there are five questions you should ask yourself first.

 1. Are you willing to sell yourself?

-It can be hard for introverts to promote themselves, but if you’re running your own show, you have to get used to putting your name out there, networking, meeting people for coffee, and telling everyone how awesome you are (let’s face it, you probably are!).
-And on that note, make sure you’re being paid what you’re actually worth — never sell yourself short.
+It can be hard for introverts to promote themselves; we hate the spotlight and introducing ourselves to strangers, and we’re allergic to anything that feels like bragging.
+But if you’re running your own show, you have to get used to putting your name out there, networking, and telling everyone how awesome you are (let’s face it, you are!).
+If you don’t, you just won’t get clients, and your business won’t survive.

 2. Can you get organized?

 Clutter is my middle name (actually, it’s Kathleen, but I should probably change it to that or McSloppy).
 I’m hopeless at being organized, but as a freelancer, it’s absolutely necessary for me to keep track of invoices, stick to deadlines, and set timelines.
-I’m learning to stretch myself and develop some skills and habits that don’t come naturally to me.
+I had to learn to stretch myself and develop some skills and habits that don’t come naturally to me.
+It took effort, but nothing will motivate you faster than the awkward situation of losing a client’s piece the night before deadline.
+That will only happen once before you come up with a system that works for you.

 3. Can you be flexible?

 When someone calls you with a last-minute project, you might just have to pull an all-nighter if you need the cash, or be willing to work weekends if your projects are piling up.
-Once you’re established, you can call the shots — but you’ll probably have to do some unglamorous things early on to get your business off the ground.
+For routine-loving introverts, this may sound, let’s just say, not ideal.
+However, the good news is, once you’re established, you can call the shots — but you’ll probably have to do some unglamorous things early on to get your business off the ground.
+In those initial stages, it may be a lot of not-fun work.
+Can you grind through it?

 4. Do you have a cash buffer?

 This is a no-brainer, but you shouldn’t leap from the security of a full-time job unless you’re out of debt and can survive without steady income for at least a couple of months.
 If you can’t, start a side hustle first, then quit your day job when the numbers make sense.
-There’s nothing worse than desperately trying to rustle up clients with the treat of unpaid bills looming over you.
+Introvert or extrovert, there’s nothing worse than desperately trying to rustle up clients with the threat of unpaid bills looming over you.

 5. Are you okay with uncertainty?

-Freelance comes with a side of instability.
-Some weeks you’ll be flat out; other weeks you might be frustrated and idle.
+Freelancing, like any entrepreneurial adventure, comes with a side of instability.
+Some weeks you’ll be crazy busy; other weeks you might be frustrated and idle.
 People might not always pay you on time, and the lack of a regular paycheck can be stressful.
-If you become your own boss, you’ll have to get comfortable with some level of uncertainty.
-But, over time, things do even out — and you find that something brilliant (like your next paying client) is always around the corner.
+Nobody likes uncertainty, but for introverts, who thrive knowing what’s up ahead, it can be even more nerve-wracking.
+Yet if you become your own boss, you’ll have to get comfortable with some level of risk and uncertainty.
+But, over time, things do even out, and you find that something brilliant (like your next paying client) is always around the corner.

 Freelancing isn’t right for everyone, and there are plenty of great jobs for introverts.
 But for this introvert, it was definitely the right move.